 Bernie's success and achievement have been greatly rewarded as he and his partners have built an accomplished law firm at Mani Ellis & Layne, PLLC.
 His professional attributes and success have also been noticed by his trial lawyer peers.
 In 2005, he was given the Distinguished Service Award by the West Virginia Association for Justice (WVAJ), which is a group that represents the interests of the injured and disabled in West Virginia.
-Mr. Layne has been a member of WVAJ and the American Association for Justice for more than a decade.
-He is Past-President of WVAJ, serving as President from June 2013 to June 2014.
-He has also served on the WVAJ Executive Committee (nine years), the WVAJ Board of Governor’s and as a member of the LAWPAC organization.
+Attorney Layne has been a member of WVAJ and the American Association for Justice for more than a decade.
+He is past president of WVAJ, serving from June 2013 to June 2014.
+He has also served on the WVAJ Executive Committee (nine years), the WVAJ Board of Governors and as a member of the LAWPAC organization.

-Recently, Bernie served a two-year stint as a member of the West Virginia Bar Association's Judicial Campaign Advertising Committee, which sought to regulate unfair, unethical and untruthful advertising during judicial campaign election cycles.
+Bernie also served a two-year stint as a member of the West Virginia Bar Association's Judicial Campaign Advertising Committee, which sought to regulate unfair, unethical and untruthful advertising during judicial campaign election cycles.

 Bernie has obtained several significant verdicts and settlements and has been granted membership in the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.